sbarre/proxy-local-assets/README.md

 # Proxy Local Assets

+**Have you ever been asked to make CSS or JS changes to a live website?
+If so, you know how much of a pain in the ass it can be.**

-A simple BrowserSync-based Gulpfile that proxies a remote server locally and injects one or more specified local CSS and JS files.
+This is a simple BrowserSync-based Gulpfile that proxies a remote site locally and injects one or more specified local CSS and JS files, watches for changes to those local files and automatically refreshes your browser as you code.

-This can be used to do effective local development on a remote site that you may not be able to run locally (for any number of reasons).
+This can be used to improve your local development workflow when working on a remote site that you may not be able to run locally (for any number of reasons).

 At the top of the file is a configuration array that can be adjusted to suit your needs.
 At minimum you should update the `remoteURL` value: